Kaneida/wp-car-advplg/README.md

 At the top of the chart there will be scroll and zoom buttons to allow you to choose what and how many days to show on the screen.

+Underneath the chart there is an area/button for unallocated bookings and another for requested bookings which come via front end of website customer booking system.